kartonfarkas/api_docs/source/suite/emails/section_create.rst

-Creating a Section of a Template Based Email Campaign
+Creating a Section in a Template Based Email Campaign
 =====================================================

-Creates a section of a template-based email campaign with the specified parameters.
+Creates and adds a new section to a template-based email campaign with the specified parameters.

 Endpoint
 --------